Chief Magistrate Judge, U. S. District Court, District of Massachusetts,

 - JCB Q36: Do you require the party/parties to be present or available during a mediation?

-- JCB A36: Yes, a party with decision making authority must be present
+- JCB A36: Yes, a party representative, with full settlement authority must be present

 - JCB Q37: Other than the requirements under Local Rule 116.5, what, if any, practices do you have in regard to status conferences in criminal cases?